Most vapers are aware that E-Liquid is made from a mixture of flavourings, optional nicotine, propylene glycol (PG), and vegetable glycerin (VG).

 My Personal Pick

-It’s not difficult for me to admit that there are those days where I still wish for the taste of a cigarette.
+It’s not difficult to admit that there were those days when I still wished for the taste of a cigarette.

 Mostly it’s just nostalgia and old memories made with good friends at the bar, but that’s the crux of the issue.